plexil-bh/plexil_docs/_build/html/_sources/PLEXILExecution/PLEXILSimulators.rst.txt

 Introduction
 ------------

-In order to be useful, PLEXIL plans need an external world, or simulation thereof, to operate within and upon.
-The PLEXIL Executive executes PLEXIL plans, but it is the executive's `external interface <Interfacing_Overview>`__ that connects the executive to external systems, thus realizing a *PLEXIL application*.
+In order to be useful, |PLEXIL| plans need an external world, or simulation thereof, to operate within and upon.
+The |PLEXIL| Executive executes |PLEXIL| plans, but it is the executive's :ref:`external interface <InterfacingOverview>` that connects the executive to external systems, thus realizing a *PLEXIL application*.

-The PLEXIL distribution provides several example applications.
-This chapter describes two of them: two different simulators for modeling an external world with which a PLEXIL plan can interact.
+The |PLEXIL| distribution provides several example applications.
+This chapter describes two of them: two different simulators for modeling an external world with which a |PLEXIL| plan can interact.

-The *Test Executive* is a simple simulator which interleaves events specified in a script file with nodes coded in a PLEXIL plan.
-The *PLEXIL Simulator* is an application that uses a more powerful simulation script and has its simulator running as a separate process from the PLEXIL Executive, providing a more realistic representation of an external system.
-Additionally, it is possible to use a PLEXIL executive itself as a simulator for another executive; this topic is covered in the chapter on `Inter-Executive Communication <Inter-Executive_Communication>`__.
+The *Test Executive* is a simple simulator which interleaves events specified in a script file with nodes coded in a |PLEXIL| plan.
+The *PLEXIL Simulator* is an application that uses a more powerful simulation script and has its simulator running as a separate process from the |PLEXIL| Executive, providing a more realistic representation of an external system.
+Additionally, it is possible to use a |PLEXIL|
+executive itself as a simulator for another executive; this topic is covered in the chapter on :ref:`Inter-Executive Communication <Inter-ExecutiveCommunication>`.

 .. _test_executive: